shrenik-jain/File-Compressor-Decompressor/README.md

 ### Usage

+- Run decompress.py
-All you have to do is enter the string to be encoded and let us do the rest!
+- All you have to do is enter the string to be encoded and let us do the rest!
 ***